Methylmercury poisoningMinamata Bay disease; Basra poison grain poisoning

 Methylmercury poisoning is brain and nervous system damage from the chemical methylmercury.

 The FDA recommends that women who are pregnant, or may become pregnant, and nursing mothers avoid fish that may contain unsafe levels of methylmercury.
-Such fish includes swordfish, king mackerel, shark, or tilefish.
-(Young infants should not be given these fish, either.)
-You should not eat any type of these fish caught by friends and family.
-Check with your local or state health departments for warnings against locally caught, noncommercial fish.
+This includes swordfish, king mackerel, shark, and tilefish.
+Infants should not eat these fish, either.
+No one should eat any of these fish caught by friends and family.
+Check with your local or state health department for warnings against locally caught, noncommercial fish.

-Some health care providers have raised concerns about ethyl mercury (thimerosal), a chemical used in some vaccines.
+Some health care providers have raised concerns about ethyl mercury (thiomersal), a chemical used in some vaccines.
 However, research shows that childhood vaccines do not lead to dangerous mercury levels in the body.
-Vaccines used in children today only contain trace amounts of thimerosal.
-Thimerosal-free vaccines are available.
+Vaccines used in children today only contain trace amounts of thiomersal.
+Thiomersal-free vaccines are available.

 Exams and Tests

-Methylmercury damage is irreversible.
-Treatment is determined by the severity of the condition and is similar to that given for cerebral palsy.
-The patient should be removed from the source of exposure.
+Methylmercury damage cannot be reversed.
+Treatment will depend on how severe a person's condition is.
+It is similar to treatment for cerebral palsy.
+The person should be moved away from the source of exposure to methylmercury.
 Treatment may involve:

 - Dialysis (kidney machine)

 - EKG (electrocardiogram, or heart tracing)

 The symptoms cannot be reversed.
 However, they do not usually get worse unless there is a new exposure to methylmercury, or the person is still exposed to the original source.

 Blindness is a lack of vision.
 It may also refer to a loss of vision that cannot be corrected with glasses or contact lenses.
 Partial blindness mean...